yosrahelal/paladin/doc-site/docs/concepts/advanced_crypto.md

 Nullifiers mask the spending of a coin in a way that only the spender knows which coin was spent - providing increased levels of anonymity.

-Paladin supports the use coordination required for generation of nullifiers for states by the owners of those states, as an advanced wallet and distributed state management function.
+Paladin supports the coordination required for generation of nullifiers for states by the owners of those states, as an advanced wallet and distributed state management function.

 ### Snark friendly encryption and hashing